 - -c=file sets the configuration file, defaults to /r0/aqcfg.
-This is also passed onto the aqsample and/or aqcom command lines. - -r will cause agample and/or agcom to start automatically.
-Agample will be started if there is a [aqlcqs] section in the configuration file, while agcom will be started if there is a [aqcom] section. - -x=mem passes onto the agrample command line. - -v=n passes onto the agrample and/or agrom command lines. - -l enables display of logical channels from the digitizer in addition to the physical channels.
+This is also passed onto the aqsample and/or aqcom command lines - -r will cause agrample, agrom, and to start automatically.
+Agrample will be started if there is a [aqlcqs] section in the configuration file, agrom will be started if there is a [aqcom] section, and aqblk will be started if there is a [aqblk] section. - -x=mem passes onto the agample command line. - -v=n passes onto the aqsample and/or aqcom command lines. - -l enables display of logical channels from the digitizer in addition to the physical channels.